 You can dress the edge of the FRP with a few swipes of 60-grit sandpaper to smooth it out.
 If you don’t have a metal shear on hand and don’t want to spend money on an additional tool, this method gets it done.

 But, admittedly, I cheated here.
 If you actually want to cut FRP, here’s how to cut FRP panels quickly.
 This method is faster.

 The best way to cut FRP panels (or at least my favorite)

-I bought a cheap electric metal shear for about $50, and I think that’s the best way to cut FRP.
+I bought a cheap electric metal shear from a local store for about $50, and I think that’s the best way to cut FRP wall panels down to a smaller size.
 It’s rated for 14 gauge metal.
-I don’t know how it does on metal, but it cuts FRP very quickly and easily.
+I don’t know how it does on metal, but it cuts FRP panels very quickly and easily.
 If I were going to cut metal, I think I would rather have a more expensive one.
 But a cheap shear works well on soft plastic.
 The effort involved is comparable to cutting paper with scissors.